Submission: September 20, 2019

 a.
 Specification: The layout of the 841mm x 594mm drawing should be horizontal.
 Each work should be composed of 3 drawings .

 b.
 Content: Site-plan that can fully express the design intention; plans, elevations and sections; perspective drawing, illustration and a design description of about 500 words (to be integrated in the pictures and drawings).
 There is no limitation on proportion.

 c.
 A TXT document must be attached in the e-mails of the submission, which include participants’ name, registration number, e-mail address, mobile phone number, name and contact information of the advisor (if any), the full name of the school and department, title and brief introduction of the submitted work.

-1) Please submit the drawing layout (300 dpi, long side is more than 1500 pixels) in the version of jpg. and name the picture according to the content (such as XXX plan 1)
+1) Please submit the drawing layout (300 dpi in resolution at least) in the version of jpg, and name the picture according to the content (such as XXX plan 1)

-2) Please submit the text information in the folder named by the participant(s)’ name
+2) Please submit the text information in the version of TXT in the folder named by the participant(s)’ name

 1. Individual participants and groups must agree with and follow the competition requirements and regulations.
 The organizing committee reserves its right of final interpretation.